 And now, Marc can literally close off the office at the end of each day, to forget about work and focus on play!

 How long did it take?

-We had basic tools and supplies on hand – screwdriver, tape measure, sanding block, staining brush, wire nuts, masking tape, electrical tape, glue – so in the list below, we’ve only included the items we had to purchase for our RV bunkhouse renovation project.
+We had basic tools and supplies on hand.
+Things like a screwdriver, tape measure, sanding block, staining brush, wire nuts, masking tape, electrical tape, glue.
+So in the list below, we’ve only included the items we had to purchase for our RV bunkhouse renovation project.
 Here’s the detail:

 Plywood for desk and floor: $35